Dean Winters

 Dean Gerard Winters (born July 20, 1964) is an American actor.
-He is known for his role as Ryan O'Reily on the HBO prison drama Oz and his roles in the TV series Millennium, Rescue Me, 30 Rock, Sex and the City, and Law & Order: Special Victims Unit, as well as portraying "Mayhem" in a series of Allstate Insurance commercials.
+He is known for his role as Ryan O'Reily on the HBO prison drama Oz and his roles in the TV series Millennium, Rescue Me, 30 Rock, Sex and the City, and Law & Order: Special Victims Unit, as well as portraying "Mayhem" in a series of Allstate Insurance commercials and starring in the 2014 film John Wick.
 He co-starred in one season of the CBS Network cop drama series Battle Creek and had a recurring role as "The Vulture" on the comedy series Brooklyn Nine-Nine.
 He also appeared in the 2023 Netflix film The Out-Laws and the 2024 AMC series Monsieur Spade.

-Early life
+Early life and education

 Winters was born in New York City on July 20, 1964.
 He was raised on Long Island.
 He is of Irish and Italian descent, and speaks fluent Italian.
 He has two brothers, actor Scott and writer Bradford, and a sister, Blair.
 Winters spent his teenage years in Scottsdale, Arizona.
 He attended Chaparral High School and graduated from Brophy College Preparatory, a Jesuit school in Phoenix, in 1982, and from Colorado College in 1986.